HalosGhost/pbpst/doc/pbpst.rst

 -d, --delete=UUID
     Remove the paste from the pastes object specified by UUID.
 Note: This option will respect the default provider and :option:`-P`.

+-y, --prune-local
+    Remove all expired paste entries from the local database.
+    Equivalent to running ``-Dd`` for each paste with a sunset time older than time at run-time.

+--prune-remote
+    Delete (local and upstream) all expired pastes.
+    Equivalent to running ``-Ru`` for each paste with a sunset time older than time at run-time.

 Examples
 --------